-57. The participants in the collaborative peer review session will be chosen by you.
-It is that a group of around 12 people would work best to allow for a balance of considered perspectives and to make the workshop manageable.

-58. The peer collaborative review workshop should aim to involve representatives from:

-- the host planning authority. - the partner planning authority agreed with the NPI team. - other relevant functions within the host local authority or national park authority that have a bearing on how the planning authority works. - partners and stakeholders such as statutory consultees and Key Agencies. - users and beneficiaries of the planning system such as community councils and groups, developers, local agents and architects and appropriate NGOs.
-It may be useful to use umbrella groups to help identify appropriate people to take part such as Homes for Scotland, Scottish Property Federation, Scottish Renewables, Scotland's Towns Partnership, and the Royal Incorporation of Architects in Scotland.
-You may also want to look for participants from any local engagement groups you have with, for example local planning agents' groups or community forums. - the NPI team. - 59.
-The NPI team is currently drafting materials to support those participating as peer reviewers.
-We will share this with you and put it onto our website for ease of access.
+- 59. The participants in the collaborative peer review session will be chosen by you.
+It is thought that a group of around 12 people would work best to allow for a balance of considered perspectives and to make the workshop manageable. - 60.
+The peer collaborative review workshop could, for example, involve representatives from: - the host planning authority. - the partner planning authority agreed with the NPI team. - other relevant functions within the host local authority or national park authority that have a bearing on how the planning authority works or for example community planning or public health colleagues. - partners and stakeholders such as statutory consultees and Key Agencies. - users and beneficiaries of the planning system such as community councils and groups, developers, local agents and architects and appropriate NGOs.
+It may be useful to use umbrella groups to help identify appropriate people to take part such as Homes for Scotland, Scottish Property Federation, Scottish Renewables, Scotland's

+Towns Partnership, and the Royal Incorporation of Architects in Scotland.
+You may also want to look for participants from any local engagement groups you have with, for example local planning agents' groups or community forums.